-Although these costs per acft of water supply might seem particularly attractive as compared to other water supply alternatives in the region, it is understood that the water supply "yields" described above do not represent firm yield or dependable water supply continuously available from the Edwards Aquifer during a drought of record.
-Therefore, comparisons of these cost figures to those for other alternatives (e.g. Unit cost information for numerous water supply options presented in the South Regional Water Plan is based on firm, dependable water supply available during a report of the drought of record.)1 cannot be made directly.
+Although this cost per acft of water supply might seem particularly attractive as compared to other water supply alternatives in the region, it is understood that the water supply "yields" described above do not represent firm yield or dependable water supply.
+Continually available in a drought of record.
+Therefore, comparisons of these unit cost figures to those for other alternatives (e.g. Unit cost information for numerous water supply options presented in the South Central Regional Water Plan2 is based on firm, dependable water supply available during a report of the drought of record.).
 A direct comparison would involve numerous considerations:

-- Validation that there has been a decrease in streamflow over the period of hydrologic record. - Confirmation that the decrease in streamflow was not due to factors other than increasing brush coverage. - Confirmation that the computer simulation accurately reflects the increased runoff under the conditions present in the specific watersheds. - Determination of which landowners would commit to participate in brush control, including long-term maintenance in the manner prescribed by the inputs into the model. - Validation that the unit costs used represent actual costs for the specific land on which brush control would be practiced. - Qualification of changes in firm yield with due consideration of drought hydrology, water rights, and existing natural or man-made features.
+- Validation that there has been a decrease in streamflow over the period of hydrologic record. - Confirmation that the decrease in streamflow was not due to factors other than increasing brush coverage such as groundwater level decline, stock pond development, and land management practices. - Confirmation that the computer simulation accurately reflects the increased runoff under the conditions present in the specific watersheds. - Determination of which landowners would commit to participate in brush control, including long-term maintenance in the manner prescribed by the inputs into the model. - Validation that the unit costs used represent actual costs for the specific land on which brush control would be practiced. - Modification of the project life of brush control programs (10 years) to better approximate competing water supply alternatives, which is typically 50 years. - Qualification of changes in firm yield with due consideration of drought hydrology, water rights, and existing natural or man-made features.
 For example, if brush control resulted in a long-term average of 33,800 acft/yr in streamflow entering Choke Canyon Reservoir, but an average increase of only 3,380 acft/yr during the most severe drought on record, the actual increase in firm yield would be only 3,380 acft/yr (neglecting evaporation).
 The unit cost for increased dependable water supply comparable to other alternatives, therefore, would be approximately ten times greater than a unit cost simply based on the long-term average increase in streamflow.

-1 HDR Engineering, Inc., et al., "South Central Texas Regional Water Plan," South Central Texas Regional Water Planning Group, San Antonio River Authority, Texas Water Development Board, January, 2001.
+2 HDR Engineering, Inc., et. al., "South Central Texas Regional Water Plan," South Central Texas Regional Water Planning Group, San Antonio River Authority, Texas Water Development Board, January, 2001.